Audition Dates for Fall 2024

 The faculty will ask each student questions about their training, background and goals.
 You will also have an opportunity to ask questions.

-Performance requirements for MUSIC MAJORS
+For MUSIC MAJORS

 Music Ensemble Participant Auditions